dtuskippy/reading-notes/class-09.md

 ## Class-09 Reading Notes
-<p>It is clear that readings on HTML and CSS are relevant to the course on hand -- they're 2 of the 3 (along with JavaScript) building blocks of modern websites.</p>
+<p>Website interactivity is absolutely crucial to a successfully deployed website, and HTML forms and events in JS are key building blocks of that interactivity.</p>

 ### HTML Forms